 Spanish health authorities said on Wednesday that another person being monitored in Madrid for Ebola had tested negative for the disease.

-- After U.S., Britain to screen passengers for Ebola
+- Britain to Start Screening Passengers for Ebola

 The man, a Spaniard who had traveled from Nigeria, was one of several people hospitalized after authorities confirmed on Monday that a Spanish nurse had caught the disease in Madrid.